CoherentLabs/GameUIComponents/components/form-control/README.md

 </gameface-form-control>
 ```

-Enable both switch buttons.

-Clicking onto the submit button will make a `POST` request to `http://localhost:3000/options` with body `{"option1":1,"option2":"One"}`.
+Clicking on the submit button will make a `POST` request to `http://localhost:3000/options` with body `{"option1":1,"option2":"One"}`.